MileHacker Logo

 Dietary Phrases Vegetarian

-• Ben vejetaryenim (I am vegetarian)
+• Ben vejetaryenim (I follow a vegetarian diet)

 • Etsiz (Meatless)